 Another significant factor determining a French Bulldog’s price is coat color.
 If you’re familiar with Frenchies, you know that this amazing breed comes in a variety of different colors and patterns, check out our extensive guide to learn all about them.
 What you should know is that there’s a distinction between standard French Bulldog colors like black, fawn, cream, and rare colors like blue, lilac and chocolate, as well as standard patterns like pied and brindle as opposed to more unique ones like tan and merle.

 As you might expect, colors that are considered common for the breed have the lowest prices ranging from 4,000 to 5,000 USD, while colors which are more unique and harder to produce come at a higher price as well.
 For example, a solid lilac Frenchie puppy would be around 7,000 USD while a lilac merle can go up to 8000 USD.
-The rarest and most expensive colors like platinum and fluffy are highly valuable for breeders, therefore cost a lot more: you can expect their prices anywhere between 8,000 and 19,000 USD.
+The rarest and most expensive colors like platinum and fluffy are highly valuable for breeders, therefore cost a lot more: you can expect their prices from 6000 USD up to 12,000 USD.

 Color of Eyes